 10 Signs You're Having An Emotional Affair...And What Do About It

-Here Are The Signs That You May Be Having An Emotional Affair...
+10 Signs That You May Be Having An Emotional Affair...

 He/She Is The First Thing You Think About When You Wake Up

 He's The First One You Want To Share Good News With

-- You Text Him A Lot
+You Text Him A Lot

-- You Plan What You Are Going To Wear/Say/Do When She's Around
+You Plan What You Are Going To Wear/Say/Do When She's Around

-- You Start Wishing Your Partner Was More Like Her
+You Start Wishing Your Partner Was More Like Her

-- She Just "Gets" You
+She Just "Gets" You

-- You Share Secrets You Haven't Even Shared With Your Spouse
+You Share Secrets You Haven't Even Shared With Your Spouse

-- You Blow Off Others For Him
+You Blow Off Others For Him

-- You Share Secrets About Your Spouse
+You Share Secrets About Your Spouse

-- You Fantasize About Her
+You Fantasize About Her

 The list is not all inclusive, so be honest with yourself.
 Most people who get caught up in emotional affairs convince themselves that they are just "friends", and that they are not doing anything wrong because the relationship is not sexual.
 The reality is that many partners consider emotional affairs a form of cheating, and depending on the closeness, the emotional affair is worse, and more threatening than a sexual relationship.

 Perhaps your emotional affair partner is your soulmate, or maybe you take the leap and the relationship is a bust.
 Either way, those engaging in emotional affairs are seeking something outside of their relationships that seems to be missing from within their relationships.

 What To Do If You Are Having An Emotional Affair

-If you are involved in an emotional affair you have figure out what you really want.
+If you are involved in an emotional affair you have to figure out what you really want.
 You are unhappy to some degree with your current relationship, and you are using the emotional affair to make the relationship bearable.

 However, breaking off the emotional affair doesn’t miraculously fix the relationship issues that made you vulnerable to the emotional affair.
-You need to be truly committed to fixing your problems, otherwise you will end up in another emotional or affair with the same person or someone else.
+You need to be truly committed to fixing your problems, otherwise you will end up in another emotional affair or sexual affair with the same person or someone else.

 The second choice is to end your relationship.
-You are unhappy in your relationship, no longer in love with your partner, and just going through the motions.
+You are unhappy in your relationship, no longer in love with your partner, living like roommates, and just going through the motions.
 It is not fair to you or your partner to continue on in a relationship when the love has gone.

-Emotional affairs are complicated, and bring up some many questions.
+Emotional affairs are complicated, and bring up so many questions.
 Does the emotional affair cause relationships problems, or does the emotional affair occur because of the existing relationship problems?